Content marketers love to toss around buzzwords.

 So you’ve decided you want your content to rank on Google.
 Great!
 Join the club.

-Unfortunately, there are many additional factors that will contribute to if you’ll be able to get your post on page one.
-Your domain authority, site speed and site structure are among the many factors that will impact your ranking.
+Unfortunately, many additional factors will contribute to your post ranking in the Top 10.
+Your domain authority, site speed, and site structure are among the many factors that will impact your ranking.

-While you might not have control over those elements, you do have the ability to write a solid piece of content.
-To help, here is a rundown of how to go about writing SEO content.
+While you might not have control over those elements, you can write a solid piece of content.
+To help, here is a rundown of how to write SEO content.

 Step 1.
 Find a Keyword

 Choosing the right keyword to target is essential.
-You want to pick keywords that have a strong tie to your brand, have decent search volume, are low difficulty and have a search intent you can match with a blog post.
+You want to pick keywords with a strong tie to your brand, decent search volume, low difficulty, and a search intent you can match with a blog post.

-Keyword research is a much larger topic that a whole blog post could be written on, but here are a few strategies for finding keywords:
+Keyword research is a much larger topic that you can write a whole blog post about, but here are a few strategies for finding keywords:

 • Use content marketing tools to see what your competitors are doing.
 What topics do they cover?
 What are their top trafficked pages?

-• Use Answer the Public to see what additional questions people are asking about your topic.
-Do any of them have search volume?
+• Use Answer the Public to see what additional questions people ask about your topic.
+Do any of them have a high search volume?

 • Explore Exploding Topics to see what topics have had a recent growth increase.